probe973/hsc-5066y/let/software-review/index.md

     solution_text="Both p-values are above the 0.05 threshold."
 %}

-You are going to use an **indepedendent-samples t-test** to determine whether there is a significant difference between the treatment and the non-treatment group at the pre experiment stage.
+You are going to use an **indepedendent-samples t-test** to determine whether there is a significant difference between the treatment and the non-treatment group at the pre-experiment stage.

 You will also need to check the **homogeneity of variances** using a variance test such as the **Levene test**.